pnkskff/CodeWars-Solutions/README.md

 # CodeWars-Solutions-2022
+I. INTRO:

-I. This Repo is for CodeWars Solutions, utilizing P.R.E.P. technique in resolving the challenges.
+This Repo is for CodeWars Solutions, utilizing P.R.E.P. technique in resolving the challenges.

 Currently doing 8KYU JS Problems, and eventually transitioning into higher KYUs.

 II.
-P.R.E.P.:
+P.R.E.P.
+TECHNIQUE:

 1. P for Parameters - What are the Parameters of the Challenge?